freenas/freenas-docs/userguide/intro.rst

   :menuselection:`System --> Update` has been renamed to :guilabel:`Check for Updates Daily and Download if Available`.

+* The :guilabel:`Train` selector in
+  :menuselection:`System --> Update` has been changed so that only allowable trains are displayed in the drop-down menu.
+Each train option has an expanded description.

 * The :guilabel:`Container`, :guilabel:`Remote encryption`,
   :guilabel:`Filename encryption`, :guilabel:`Encryption password`, and
   :guilabel:`Encryption salt` fields have been added to